Josh Dvorak, CFP® | Partner, Director of Investments

 We continue to believe that having a strong diversified portfolio will produce a positive return over the long term.
 We continue to identify and manage risk in our portfolios while maintaining a long-term outlook for our clients.
 As markets and environments shift around us, we will continue to do our analysis and make changes as we see fit.

-As always, if you have any questions or want more details, please consult with your financial advisor or our team here at Austin Private Wealth.
+As always, if you have any questions or want more detail, please consult with your financial advisor or our team here at Austin Private Wealth.

 Austin Private Wealth is a Registered Investment Adviser.
 This commentary is solely for informational purposes.
 Advisory services are only offered to clients or prospective clients where Austin Private Wealth and its representatives are properly licensed or exempt from licensure.
 Past performance is no guarantee of future returns.
 Investing involves risk and possible loss of principal capital.
 No advice may be rendered by Austin Private Wealth unless a client service agreement is in place.